barryw/bjr/README.md

 Each user has their own set of jobs.
 When they log in, they can only see and manage their own jobs.

+#### Anatomy of a job

+Jobs are just simple shell scripts that do something and exit with a return code.
+If the script exits with a code of 0, then the job is marked as successful.
+Anything else indicates a failure.

+STDOUT, STDERR and the script's return code are captured on every run of the job so that they can be inspected for debugging.
+These are also sent in the payload if you choose to use the success and failure callbacks.

+If you're running your BJR workers outside of Docker, then what your scripts can do is only limited by what's installed on the machine running your workers.
+For example, if your host OS has `curl` installed, then your jobs can call the `curl` command.

+If you're running your BJR workers in a Docker container, then you'll probably want to create your own worker images based on the `barrywalker71/bjr` image and install the tools that you need available.

+Unless your job's `command` starts with a shebang line (#!), they will be run under Bash.

+__NOTE__: BJR does not sanitize your job's command, so they have full access to the host operating system.
+Don't give strangers the ability to create jobs on your BJR server.

 #### Job search expressions

 When you call the `GET /job_api` endpoint to fetch jobs, you can also pass in an `expression` parameter.
 This will allow you to filter jobs on a set of criteria.
 The following are valid ways of searching for jobs: